bjing/hackday-myob-2016/README.md

 # Setup
 ## Python
-Run the command in a terminal.
+Run the following commands in a terminal.

 If you don't already have pip, install it
 ```